 Hays, who serves as senior lecturer and instructor for the program, has worked in 3-D for more than 30 years, on films including "Monster House," "Open Season," "G-Force," "Beowulf," "Alice in Wonderland," "Prometheus," "Life of Pi," "The Great Gatsby," and the "Men in Black" and "Spider-Man" films.
 He founded the Sony 3D Technology Center, the leading 3-D industry training program, and he was the founding chairman of the International 3D Society.

 "Buzz is perfect to act as lead instructor of UT3D because of his extensive experience and industry contacts," said Don Howard, UT3D program director and co-chair of the UT3D advisory board.
 "He has been very successful running similar industry-oriented training programs, but in addition he brings an incredibly broad and insightful perspective regarding 3-D's potential in new formats and distribution venues."

-Drzewiecki, a 25-year veteran director of photography, cinematographer and stereoscopic 3-D expert, has worked on films including "Pirates of the Caribbean: On Stranger Tides," "Journey 2: The Mysterious Island" and "Nitro Circus: The Movie 3D."
+Drzewiecki, a 25-year veteran director of photography, cinematographer and stereoscopic 3-D expert, has worked on films including "Pirates of the Caribbean: On Stranger Tides" and "Journey 2: The Mysterious Island."

 Benna is a multimedia artist who has been working in 3-D since 2007, in a wide variety of roles.
 In 2009 she helped found Los Angeles’ “Stereo Sisters,” which fosters connectivity and synergy for women who “work, live & love in 3-D.”